Harbin: Railway

 Located at the junction of "T-style" mainline system, Harbin is an important railway hub of the Northeast China Region.
 Harbin Railway Bureau is the first Railway Bureau established by People's Republic of China Government, of which the railway density is the highest in China.
 Five conventional rail lines radiate from Harbin to: Beijing (Jingha Line), Suifenhe (Binsui Line), Manzhouli (Binzhou Line), Beian (Binbei Line) and Lalin (Labin Line).
 In addition, Harbin has a high-speed rail line linking Dalian, Northeast China's southernmost seaport.
 In 2009, construction began on the new Harbin West Railway Station with 18 platforms, located on the southwestern part of the city.
 In December 2012, the station was opened, as China unveiled its first high-speed rail running through regions with extremely low winter temperatures. with scheduled runs from Harbin to Dalian.
-The weather-proof CRH380B bullet trains serving the line can accommodate temperatures from minus 40 degrees Celsius to 40 degrees Celsius above zero.
+The weather-proof CRH380B bullet trains serving the line can accommodate temperatures from minus 40 °C to 40 °C above zero.

 China's most northerly high-speed railway, Harbin–Qiqihar Intercity Railway, opened for revenue service on 17 August 2015.
 The rail links three largest principal cities in Heilongjiang including Harbin, Daqing and Qiqihar.
 Harbin–Jiamusi and Harbin–Mudanjiang Intercity railways both opened for public service in 2018, connecting the provincial capital to major prefectural level cities Mudanjiang and Jiamusi.

 The city's main railway stations are the Harbin Railway Station, which was first built in 1899 and expanded in 1989.
 The main station is rebuilt in 2017, and now is still under construction; the Harbin East Railway Station, which opened in 1934; and the Harbin West Railway Station, which was built into the city's high-speed railway station in 2012.
 Another main station, Harbin North Railway Station, opened for public service in 2015, along with new built Harbin-Qiqihar Passenger Railway.

 Direct passenger train service is available from Harbin Railway Station to large cities including Beijing, Shanghai, Tianjin, Guangzhou, Jinan, Nanjing and many other major cities in China.
 Direct high-speed railway service began operation between Harbin West and Shanghai Hongqiao stations on 28 December 2013, and shorten the journey time to 12 hours.